-There were 13 incidents in non-domestic buildings during Q1, the majority were relatively minor in nature involving minimum firefighting intervention.
+There were 11 incidents in non-domestic buildings during Q2, the majority were relatively minor in nature involving minimum firefighting intervention.
 This figure is an increase of 2 incidents from the same quarter last year.
-The total number of fires for the year to date of 2019/20 stands at 37, and is currently showing red for achieving the HI 4 annual target for the year.
+The total number of fires for the year to date of 2021/22 stands at 21, and is currently showing amber for achieving the HI 4 annual target for the year.

-There were zero Non-Domestic Fatal Casualties during Q1.
+There were zero Non-Domestic Fatal Casualties during Q2.
 We are therefore showing green for achieving the HI 5 annual target.

-There were zero Non-Domestic Non-Fatal Casualties during Q1, HI 6 headline annual target is therefore showing green.
+There was one Non-Domestic Non-Fatal Casualties during Q2, HI 6 headline annual target is therefore showing amber.

 Our dedicated Fire Safety Enforcement Officers continue to audit relevant premises that fall within the scope of the Fire (Scotland) Act 2005 to ensure compliance with their statutory responsibilities.
-The target set for this year is 366 fire safety audits.
-It was not possible to conduct any audits during Q1 during the Coronavirus restrictions.
+The target set for the year is 366 fire safety audits.
+A total of 62 premises were inspected during Q2.